-So what is this grounding anyway?
+So what is grounding anyway?
 Grounding refers to any exercises or tools that help us become more connected to our bodies, the present moment, and/or the world around us.
 First, I’m going to explain why grounding exercises are so helpful for anxiety.
 And then, I’m going to share some of my favorite grounding exercises with you so that you can see for yourself how helpful it is!

 Here, we will focus on two aspects of anxiety: the mental aspect and the physical aspect.

 Anxiety impacts our minds by creating all the “what-ifs” a person could ever dream of.
 It can also remind us of all the things that have gone wrong for us in the past.
 The thoughts that our anxiety conjures up only lead to the anxiety growing and worsening.
 So taking steps to become mentally present helps us interrupt our brain from reliving all the anxiety-provoking memories from our past and creating terrifying future hypotheticals.
 When we are successfully able to mentally ground ourselves in the present, we’ll feel relief that we aren’t actually facing any of the past or future events that worry us.

 Then, we have the physical aspects of anxiety.
 The shaking, the sweating, the racing heart, the difficulties breathing, the tenseness in our muscles and the list goes on.
 When we are avoiding noticing what’s happening in our bodies, or even trying to keep our bodies from having some of those physical anxiety symptoms, we can inevitably worsen them.